 As a result of our educational work about the lionfish, fishers are now catching and selling the high quality meat to restaurants where previously there was no financial incentive to do so.
 In 2010 no restaurants were serving lionfish, our last survey found that Lionfish is now being served in 9% of restaurants in the country.
 These activities diversify and increase income to fishers as well as enhance our conservation efforts.

 Expedition prices vary according to your current diving qualification and length of stay in Belize.
-Use the calculator to get an estimated cost and we’ll confirm the exact details when you complete your application.
-If you have any special requirements (e.g. non-diving volunteer, joining outside normal expedition dates, shorter (3 week minimum) or longer (12weeks+) expeditions) please contact us for an accurate quote.
+Use the calculator to get an estimated cost and please just let us know if you would like an exact quote before confirming your place.
+If you have any special requirements (e.g. non-diving volunteer, joining outside normal expedition dates, shorter (3 week minimum) or longer (12+ weeks) expeditions) please contact us for an accurate quote.

 You can find answers to common queries about Blue Ventures expeditions below, or please contact a member of our staff with any questions you may have and we will get back to you as soon as possible.